 Net Positive Suction Head - Available (NPSHA) is the measure of the energy in a liquid above the vapor pressure.
 It is used to determine the likelihood that a fluid will vaporize in the pump.
 It is critical because a centrifugal pump is designed to pump a liquid, not a vapor.
-Vaporization in a pump will result in damage to the pump, deterioration of the Total Differential Head (TDH) and possibly a complete stoppage of pumping.
+Vaporization in a pump will result in damage to the pump, deterioration of the generated head and possibly a complete stoppage of pumping.

 Net Positive Suction Head - Required (NPSHR) is the decrease of fluid energy between the inlet of the pump and the point of lowest pressure in the pump.
-This decrease occurs because of friction losses and fluid accelerations in the inlet region of the pump and, particularly, accelerations as the fluid enters the impeller vanes.
+This decrease occurs because of friction losses and fluid accelerations in the inlet region of the pump.
 The value for NPSHR for the specific pump purchased is given in the pump data sheet and on the pump performance curve.
-For a pump to operate properly the NPSHA must be greater than the NPSHR.
+For a pump to operate properly, the NPSHA must be greater than the NPSHR.
 Good practice dictates that this margin should be at least 3 ft (1 m) or 20%, whichever is greater.